openmotics/plugins/README.md

 * fibaro - A plugin that can control fibaro hardware through a Fibaro Home Center Lite
 * ventilation - A ventilation plugin, using statistical humidity data to control the ventilation

+## Download

+Certain plugins will be available for direct download via the releases page.
+Our "[latest releases](https://github.com/openmotics/plugins/releases/tag/releases)" contain the binary ```.tgz``` plugin packages, toghether with their checksum.
+Plugins available in this repo, but not listed in this release can be packaged manually.
+See below for more info on packaging.

 ## Contribution

 If you'd like to add your own plugin, please take note of the following rules/guidelines: